jupyter-book/thebe/README.md

 along with `development.html`.
 As you change the code in Thebelab, the javascript will automatically be re-built, but you'll be required to refresh the page.

+### Staging Environment

+To check changes made in a staging environment, there are several npm scripts to assist in generating a local staging environment.
+To check changes that you've made locally in the documentation, run:

+`npm run builddocs:staging`

+open /docs/html and open the `index.html` file in your browser.

+Alternatively, to compare these to the current changes in production, run:

+`npm run builddocs:production`

+to check your staging changes against the production build.

 ## Acknowledgements

 `thebelab` was developed as a part of [OpenDreamKit](http://opendreamkit.org/) – Horizon 2020 European Research Infrastructure project (676541).